Meet the winners!

 Who can enter?

-The dog and their owners must live in Springfield, Oregon (includes Glenwood).
-Owners must be age 18+.
+THE CONTEST IS CURRENTLY CLOSED.
+When it's open the requirements are: the dog and their owners must live in Springfield, Oregon (includes Glenwood), and the owners must be age 18+.

 How do I enter?